 The key to successful marketing, no matter what you're selling.

-Absolutely nothing in marketing matters more than the customer’s Mindset when making a purchase.
+Absolutely nothing in marketing matters more than the customer’s Mindset when they set out to buy.
 Kristin Zhivago explains Mindset-Driven Marketing.

 “My marketing isn’t working.”
 That’s what all business owners and managers say to us when they come to us for help.

 Why isn’t their marketing working?
 Because all of their marketing efforts are focused on who the customer is (personas) and where the customer is gathering (channels such as social, search engines, online communities and sites, etc.).